 Darren Prince: [00:24:18] 1986.

-Jordan Harbinger: [00:24:24] It’s not more 30 plus years ago, 35 years ago, almost.
-So, suddenly you became a cool kid.
-You went from special ed kid to like this is the kid who makes more money than both of my parents, all of our parents put together.
+Jordan Harbinger: [00:24:24] If not more, 30 plus years ago, 35 years ago, almost.
+So suddenly you became a cool kid.
+You went from special ed kid to like, this is the kid who makes more money than both of my parents, all of our parents put together.

-Darren Prince: [00:24:37] I’ve been up in the Daily News, USA TODAY, all these things started happening.
+Darren Prince: [00:24:37] Written up in the Daily News, USA TODAY, all these things started happening.

-Jordan Harbinger: [00:24:41] How did you learn to conduct business and some of its instinctual but what’s the rest of it?
+Jordan Harbinger: [00:24:41] How did you learn to conduct business?
+Some of it’s instinctual, but what’s the rest of it?

-Darren Prince: [00:24:45] I would always go back to my dad.
-You know, I miss him so much and you just taught me.
+Darren Prince: [00:24:45] Again, I always go back to my dad.
+You know, I miss him so much and he just taught me.
 You know, it’s not what you say, it’s what you do.
 Your reputation is the hardest thing to uphold, the easiest thing to lose.
 You only get one chance at it.
-The idea is 1% carrying it through the other 99% and I always took these three things with me and he was so big on personal relationships.
-Not just when I became an agent but baseball cards, sports memorabilia–get to know them; find out what their special interests are; when their birthdays are; find about their family, brother, sisters, their friends; know what their passions are, and I did that.
-I studied that in almost everybody because when it came to that it was exciting wasn’t like reading US history or Spanish and I gravitated to it and you know, like how kind of started so I knew when I could see somebody.
-“Hey man, how’s the dog doing?”
-And when someone’s sick they were so taken back, and that I was so attentive to those details that it just continuously cultivate a relationship.
+The idea is one percent carrying it through the other 99 percent, and I always took these three things with me.
+And he was so big on personal relationships.
+Not just when I became an agent, but baseball cards, sports memorabilia — get to know them; find out what their special interests are; when their birthdays are; find about their family, brother, sisters, their friends; know what their passions are, and I did that.
+I studied that in almost everybody because when it came to that, it was exciting.
+It wasn’t like reading US history or Spanish and I gravitated to it and you know, I kind of stored so I knew when I could see somebody, “Hey man, how’s the dog doing?”
+And when someone was sick, they were so taken back, and that I was so attentive to those details that it just continuously cultivated a relationship.

 Jordan Harbinger: [00:25:35] Do you keep the notes in your head?
 Back then, you didn’t keep them in your phone.

 Darren Prince: [00:25:39] But back then I didn’t keep in a phone.
 Now, I truly believe I was a statistical genius when it came to math.
-I would study the back of baseball cards is a teenager and I can tell you what Darryl Strawberry had in 1983 playing in the minor leagues how many home runs, how many RBIs, and that was one thing that gave me a sense of self and some self-confidence because my boys would be arguing about sports or like how many singles that I got like three nights ago.
-They would say, “Ask Prince, ask Prince.
+I would study the back of baseball cards is a teenager and I can tell you what Darryl Strawberry hit in 1983 playing in the minor leagues, how many home runs, how many RBIs, and that was one thing that gave me a sense of self and some self-confidence because when my boys would be arguing about sports or like, how many singles the guy got like three nights ago, they would say, “Ask Prince.
+Ask Prince.
 He would know.”
-It actually made me feel good about myself and I think it’s like gravitating more to studying statistics of basketball players, baseball players because I was the go-to guy.
+It actually made me feel good about myself and I think it’s like gravitating more to studying statistics of basketball players, baseball players, because I was the go-to guy.